pau1ie/CuriousDBA/content/post/VPNSplitTunnellingWindows10.md

 ### Showing the routes

-To get the computer to show us the routing we can do the following:
+To get the computer to show us the routing we can do the following when connected to the VPN.

 ```PowerShell
 netsh interface ipv4 show route